 Revolutionaries Market is a handmade market featuring local Makers in the community.
 Their products include furniture, decor, art, and accessories!
-Recently (October 2017), RM partnered with the Coffee Camper Company at 101-B North Broad Street in Downtown Monroe.
+In October 2017, RM partnered with the Coffee Camper Company at 101-B North Broad Street in Downtown Monroe.
 Come grab a delicious cup of coffee and shop with us!
 It's the perfect combination!

 101-B North Broad Street

 The best way to tell you about Revolutionaries Market is to look at the logo!

 The Two Birds

 The two birds represent Beth and Bonnie Getchell, the mother and daughter team that form Revolutionaries Market.
 They both are originally from Florida and have a love for painting, furniture, crafting, garage saling, and thrifting.
 Thirteen year old Bonnie used to roll her eyes at her Mom’s weekly garage saling and thrifting, but after moving on her own to Georgia, she finally caught the garage sale bug!
 Bonnie started a blog (Revolutionaries Blog) in 2011 to share about her furniture redos, and then she opened her own craft/furniture booth in 2013.
 Beth rocked her own furniture redos out of her garage and in a craft/furniture booth in Florida, too!
 Finally, in 2016 the pair joined forces to open Revolutionaries Market in Downtown Monroe, Georgia!